Static Maps API

 Yes, you can.
 But the map attribution should stay.

-Can I generate a map image for retina screen?
+Can I generate a map image for the retina screen?

-What is maximal map image size I can generate with Static Maps API?
+What is the maximal map image size I can generate with Static Maps API?

 The maximal map image width and height is 4096px.
 Contact us if you need bigger pictures.

 Can I display routes and other geometries on the map?